 The purpose of the certificate is to develop talent in reliability and quality engineering to help industry to replace talent lost through retirement and attrition.

-You must have a 3.0 or higher GPA in your undergraduate degree or your last 60 units of your undergraduate degree.
+Applicants must have a 3.0 or higher GPA in theirundergraduate degree or last 60 units of undergraduate degree.

 The GRE is not required for the Certificate program

-There are not financial aid opportunites for our Certificate programs.
+There are no funding opportunites for our Graduate Certificate programs.

 Spring: June 1